 CHAPERONE

-Big Island resident Misha Miyamoto, 29, lives alone in the house her grandmother left her, has held the same job since high school, and likes her life as is: simple.
+Misha Miyamoto, 29, lives alone in the house her grandmother left her, has held the same job since high school, and likes her life as is: simple.
 Unfortunately, her satisfaction disappoints everyone around her.
-Her boss can't fathom why she won't take a promotion, her lack of ambition dissuades potential love interests and her parents push her to sell her estate since she has no interest in starting a family.
+Her boss can't fathom why she won't take a promotion, her lack of ambition dissuades potential love interests, and her parents push her to sell her estate since she has no interest in starting a family.
 These pressures leave Misha isolated and sick of justifying her choices.
-When Jake, an earnest 19-year-old, mistakes Misha for a fellow student, she finds solace in his lack of expectation and begins a relationship with him.
+When an earnest 18-year-old mistakes Misha for a fellow student, she finds solace in his lack of expectation and begins a relationship with him.
 But as their relationship grows, so does Misha’s reckless behavior.
+Shot entirely in Hilo, CHAPERONE from filmmaker Zoe Eisenberg, recently had its world premiere at Slamdance, where it won the Grand Jury Breakouts Award.

 Local filmmaker Zoë Eisenberg, in her solo directorial feature debut, expertly navigates quarter-century malaise, fronted by great performances by Mitzi Akaha and Laird Akeo as Misha and Jake, respectively.